bayesiandog/DS2482-800/README.md

  Read Temperature - read temperature from individual or all 1-wire devices.

-Channel select feature to be added shortly.
+//Channel select feature to be added shortly.

 I2C procedures included in this driver are platform specific and you may have to make small changes to suit your own I2C hardware.